clickstorm/cs_seo/Documentation/Configuration/Sitemap/Index.rst

          :ref:`t3tsref:data-type-string`
    Description
          If you would like to add an external sub sitemap.xml enter the complete URL here.
 More URLs can be added in the TypoScript Setup.

+.. _sitemap.view.layoutRootPath:

+Layout Root Path
+""""""""""""""""

+.. container:: table-row

+   Property
+         view.layoutRootPath
+   Data type
+         :ref:`t3tsref:data-type-string`
+   Description
+         Path to layout files.
+If set this path will be checked first for layouts used in all sitemaps.
+Layouts in `EXT:cs_seo/Resources/Private/Layouts` are always the fallback.

+.. _sitemap.view.partialRootPath:

+Partial Root Path
+"""""""""""""""""

+.. container:: table-row

+   Property
+         view.partialRootPath
+   Data type
+         :ref:`t3tsref:data-type-string`
+   Description
+         Path to partial files.
+If set this path will be checked first for partials used in all sitemaps.
+Layouts in `EXT:cs_seo/Resources/Private/Partials` are always the fallback.

+.. _sitemap.view.templateRootPath:

+Template Root Path
+""""""""""""""""""

+.. container:: table-row

+   Property
+         view.templateRootPath
+   Data type
+         :ref:`t3tsref:data-type-string`
+   Description
+         Path to template files.
+If set this path will be checked first for templates used in all sitemaps.
+Templates in `EXT:cs_seo/Resources/Private/Templates/Sitemap` are always the fallback.

 .. _sitemap.xml.news: